mhstrkmp/100-days-of-code-RD1/log.md

 ### R1D46
 Bootcamp Day 11
 - Introduction to JavaScript and how to use it for making components in Storybook.js

+### R1D47
+Bootcamp Day 12
+- UX and UI Design Workshop
+- JavaScript